-Recently I’ve been receiving more and more emails asking me about the concept of the tiny house shed.
+Recently I've been receiving more and more emails asking me about the concept of turning a shed into a tiny house.
 Can you build a tiny house out of a shed?
 Why would you build a tiny house out of a shed?
 And should I start my build with a shed?

 In this article, I'll answer these three questions, and show you ten examples of tiny house shed builds.

 Q: Can You Build a Tiny House out of a Shed?